systopia/legacycode/README.md

 ## Purpose

-The purpose of *this* extension is to offer in-line replacements for functions that have been deprecated or even removed from the CiviCRM Core.
+The purpose of *this* extension is to offer replacements for functions that have been deprecated or even removed from the CiviCRM Core.

-Of course, in an ideal world we'd be resolving this by replacing these function calls with a well-designed piece of code to exactly the same thing that the old function did, but in a clean and up-to-date way.
+Of course, you *should* resolving this by replacing these function calls with a well-designed piece of code to exactly the same thing that the old function did for you, but in a clean and up-to-date way.
 Since that might be a lot of work, we designed this extension to offer a quick, temporary solution to your extensions' compatibility issues.

 ## Requirements